Habutiii/tp/docs/DeveloperGuide.md

 >    - Use case ends.
 >
 > **Extensions:**
 > - 1a.
-Agent types synonym (e.g., addbiz).
+Agent enters feature name that does not exist in Statistics.
 >   - 1a1.
-System displays: “Unknown command.
-Type help to see available commands.”
+System displays: "Missing feature(s) in Statistics: [FEATURE ENTERED BY USER]"
 >   - Use case ends.
-> - 1b.
-Agent enters feature name that does not exist in Statistics.
+> - 2a.
+Agent has undeclared the wrong feature name.
->   - 1b1.
-System displays: "Missing feature(s) in Statistics: [FEATURE ENTERED BY USER]"
+>   - 2a1.
+Agent runs `undo` command as outlined in the `undo` use case.
 >   - Use case ends.

 ---